tbrassel/ECS129FinalProject/test_for_clean_up/readme.md

 all 4 published model used a different isoform than ours, so didn't collect data for this protein

 ### ENSG00000115263:
-Manually modify the official pdb input for this protein Actually there're 3 pieces,<br/>
+Manually modify the official pdb input for this protein within the code by moving the corresponding pdb outside out the official folder<br/>
+Actually there're 3 pieces,<br/>
 Piece C have perfect match.
 Site 146-178 2l63 NMR<br/>
 Piece B have perfect match: Site 98-127 1D0R NMR<br/>